Rosemount-Apple Valley-Eagan, Osseo schools plan shift to distance learning

 Mounds View Public Schools told parents to prepare for a potential shift to distance learning, but on Thursday sent out another note that said the district was seeking further clarification from the state Department of Education about when it would have to make that move.
 The Centennial school district announced a shift to distance learning and told parents that it was unclear if sports could continue — and then clarified that they could, following Anoka-Hennepin's decision to carry on with athletics.

 The state provides a guide for making decisions about moves between in-person, hybrid and distance learning that is rooted in county virus data released each week from the state Department of Health.
-But increasingly, districts have been putting more weight on considerations like local virus data from cities, the number of COVID-19 cases in schools and the number of people reporting flu-like symptoms in school buildings.
+But increasingly, districts have been giving more weight to considerations like local virus data from cities, the number of COVID-19 cases in schools and the number of people reporting flu-like symptoms in school buildings.

 In an e-mail to school leaders this week, the Minnesota Department of Education attempted to clarify the decisionmaking process.